 Install a memory module

 - Memory modules are sensitive to static discharge and require special handling.
-Refer to the standard guidelines for Handling static-sensitive devices.
+In addition to the standard guidelines for Handling static-sensitive devices:

 Always wear an electrostatic-discharge strap when removing or installing memory modules.
 Electrostatic-discharge gloves can also be used.